Consumer Medicine Information

 What this medicine is used for

-APO-MEBEVERINE is used relieve the symptoms of irritable bowel syndrome, which can
+Mebeverine is used to relieve the symptoms of irritable bowel syndrome.
+It belongs

-APO-MEBEVERINE belongs to a group of medicines called known as antispasmodic agents.
+to a group of medicines called antispasmodic agents.

 of irritable bowel syndrome.